Pandora’s Box: Origin Story, Meaning, Ancient Greek Myths, and Significance

 Enraged by Prometheus’ bold defiance, Zeus, the king of the gods, decides to even out the scale.
 He orders his son Hephaestus, the Greek god of fire and divine craftsmen, to create a woman out of earth.

 According to Hesiod, once the woman, Pandora, was created, the gods bestowed numerous gifts upon her, including good looks, charm, wits, curiosity, and the ability to tell lies.
 For example, the Greek goddess Athena gifted Pandora an elegant dress and showed her how to make clothes.
 Aphrodite, the goddess of love and beauty, showered copious amounts of grace on her.
-Her name “Pandora” therefore came to mean “all gifted” or “she who gives all gifts”.
+This explains why her name “Pandora” came to mean “all gifted” or “she who gives all gifts”.

 Zeus’ gift to Pandora